DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/merging/readme.md

 for the merged curve is then created.
 There is no convenient way to reuse an existing box structure.

+Merging in the prototype was implemented with both `std::merge` and `std::inplace_merge`.
+In the first case the size of the two event curves being merged must be allocated again to store the merged event curve.

+In the latter case, ideally only the size of the second curve must be allocated (this additional space is reserved in the `std::vector` holding the first curve), additional overhead will result if the allocation causes events to be moved in memory.
+For this reason it would be preferable to use the non-inplace version if system memory allows.

 ## Benchmarks

 The datasets used in these benchmarks are from an angular scan.
 The full dataset